GoogleCloudPlatform/cloud-builders-community/remote-builder/README.md

 When using the remote-builder image, the following will happen:

-1. A temporary SSH key will be created in your Container Builder workspace
+1. A temporary SSH key will be created in your Cloud Build workspace
 1. A instance will be launched with your configured flags
 1. The workpace will be copied to the remote instance
 1. Your command will be run inside that instance's workspace
-1. The workspace will be copied back to your Container Builder workspace
+1. The workspace will be copied back to your Cloud Build workspace

 ## Usage